20 RADOS Block Device #

 created whenever it is desired to mirror the changed contents of the RBD

 image.
-To create a mirror-snapshot manually with rbd
+To create a mirror-snapshot manually with rbd,

-specify the mirror image snapshot
+specify the mirror image snapshot command along with

 the pool and image name:

-rbd mirror image snapshot POOL_NAME/IMAGE_NAME
+cephuser@adm > rbd mirror image snapshot POOL_NAME/IMAGE_NAMEFor example:

 By default only three mirror-snapshots will be created per image.
 The most